jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### MAC Address

 Each network interface card or NIC has a 64 bit hardware address assigned to it.
 This is unique and split into two parts.
-The first three octets are the OUI, Organizational Unit Identifier, which is given to a particular company to help identifyt their products.
-The last three octets are random numbers that are chosend by the manufacturer after the OUI is assigned for each device they manufacture.
+The first three octets are the OUI, Organizational Unit Identifier, which is given to a particular company to help identify their products.
+The last three octets are random numbers that are chosen by the manufacturer after the OUI is assigned for each device they manufacture.
 In some cases MAC addresses can be set via software.
 MAC addresses are used by switches to convert the last leg of a TCP/IP connection to an actual physical port and are at the second layer of the TCP/IP model.

 ![*Mac Addresses*](images/Chapter-12/mac/mac.png "Mac Addresses")